 If you're unhappy with the resolution

-You can contact our Customer Advocate or lodge a dispute through the Australian Financial Complaints Authority (AFCA), our external dispute resolution provider.
+You can lodge a dispute through the Australian Financial Complaints Authority (AFCA), our external dispute resolution provider.
 AFCA provides fair and independent financial services complaint resolution that is free to consumers.

 Australian Financial Complaints Authority (AFCA)

 Phone: 1800 931 678 (free call)